goauthentik/authentik/website/integrations/services/fortigate-ssl/index.md

 ### Error: authentik page shows "missing post data"

-I can't remember the exact error message shown by authentik, but it will complain about missing data. this means you have used the wrong `idp-single-sign-on-url` and most likely the wrong `idp-single-logout-url` in the FortiGate SAML SP configuration.
-These should be the redirect url's from authentik's Provider configuration and not the post url's.
+An error message abouit missing data is displayed by authentik.
+This error means you have used the wrong `idp-single-sign-on-url` and most likely the wrong `idp-single-logout-url` in the FortiGate SAML SP configuration.
+These should be the redirect URLs from authentik's provider configuration and not the post URLs.